 Pickup time must be no earlier than 5:30 pm.

-Mail must be delivered to either the Oakland main post office or the San Francisco main post office in time for their processing of that days’ postmarked mail.
+Mail must be delivered to the Sacramento USPS Bulk Mail Facility at 3775 Industrial Boulevard, West Sacramento, CA in time for their processing of that days’ postmarked mail.

 Contractor will provide to the Project Manager, proof of service delivery to postal sort facility when requested.
 Mail cannot just be deposited in mailbox – rather, post office must take possession of mail directly.